Last Updated on 20/08/2020 by Adina

 Just as an example: my German mother-in-low and a German friend of mine both said they never buy garlic, because one only needs one or two cloves in a recipe for once in a while, so they invariaously end up throwing away the rest of the bulb because they could never think of using it up in any other way than maybe an extremely mild tzatziki.
 And as you can only buy garlic by bulb they prefer to leave it out of their kitchen entirely.

 I buy garlic not by the bulb but by the sachet.
 A sachet contain 3 or 4 bulbs, sometimes more.
 I use up this sachet in a matter of weeks.

-- But I can assure you that if you like garlic at all you will not complain about this being too much.
-Even people who are not so used to eating garlic the way I do, still find this delicious and end up eating too much of it.
+- But I can assure you that if you like garlic at all, you will not complain about this being too much.
+Even people who are not so used to eating garlic the way I do, still find this extremely delicious and end up eating too much of it.

-- about 1 bulb garlic (more or less according to personal taste)
+- about 1 bulb garlic (Note 1)

 - 2 level teaspoons mustard